We are keeping you in the loop as the Government and ATO roll out stimulus packages and other assistance in the wake of COVID-19.

 If you are a commercial or residential landlord and you meet the eligibility criteria for tax relief, you can access the following:

-- This 25% land tax reduction is also available to land owners who are unable to find a tenant for their property due to COVID-19 (commercial and residential).
+- Land tax reductions are also available to land owners who are unable to find a tenant for their property due to COVID-19 (commercial and residential).

 - Landlords can also defer the remainder of their 2020 land tax to 31 March 2021.

 As part of the economic response to COVID-19, superannuation minimum drawdown requirements for account-based pensions and similar products